LoopKit/loopdocs/docs/gh-actions/gh-customize.md

     * Phone: Install Loop with TestFlight

 !!! question "FAQs"
-    - **Do I need a Mac computer?** No. This can be done on any browser, although it will be easier using a computer or tablet than just using a phone.
+    - **Do I need a Mac computer?** No. This can be done on any browser, although it will be easier using a computer.
     - **Should I build without customizations first?** Yes.
 Make sure the build process works without customizations.
 You don't need to install the build on your phone, just make sure it builds without errors before you start modifying.

 ## How to Customize a GitHub Build

-These are bare-bones instructions for applying customizations.

-You do not need a Mac, you can still do this using any browser - easiest to do this on a computer.
+You do not need a Mac, you can still do this using any browser on a computer.

 There is some background information at the bottom of this page starting at [LoopWorkspace](#loopworkspace) if you want to know what you are doing.
 Otherwise, just follow the steps like a cookbook.

 ## Editing Code

 You will be using the online tool associated with GitHub called Codespaces.
-Any repository in your account can be opened with Codespaces.
+Any repository in your GitHub account can be opened with Codespaces.

 You will need a text editor to format a command line for each module you change.
 Use the same text editor you use for saving your Secrets.
 You do not want characters like double hypen or quote symbols modified by a smart editor.